 CroMSIC’s Standing Committee on Sexual and Reproductive Health including HIV and AIDS – SCORA

-SCORA related topics are: education around sexual and reproductive health, mother’s health and ability to have access to safe abortion, sexual and gender identity, rights of the LGBTQIA+ community, gender-based violence, free and informed consent, HIV and other sexualy transmitted diseases.
-SCORA acts on more than one way, starting with organising events for the public, educating the youth in primary and secondary schools, educating medical students, organising partys, giving away flyers and condoms.
+Topics covered by SCORA are: comprehensive sexuality education, maternal health and access to safe abortion, sexual and gender identity, rights of the LGBTQIA+ community, gender-based violence, free and informed consent, HIV and other sexually transmitted diseases.
+SCORA acts in more than one way, starting with the organization of public events, education of young people in primary and secondary schools, education of medical students, organization of parties, distribution of leaflets and (of course) condoms.

 Education is the best prevention.
-This the leading thought for SCORA.
-Since, prevention is the most effective defense against sexually transmitted diseases, our work is based upon raising basic medical knowledge in general population, with the emphasis on the youth, about previously mentioned diseases and their transmission and acting on bad and unestablished attitude about healthy and safe sexual behaviour.
+This is the basic guiding thought of SCORA.
+Since prevention is the most effective way to defend against sexually transmitted diseases, our work is based upon raising basic medical knowledge in the general population, with the emphasis on the youth, about the mentioned diseases and their transmission, and acting on bad and unestablished attitudes about healthy and safe sexual behavior.

-Area about human rights and discrimination toward people living with HIV gains even greater meaning and with our activities, we tend to include ourselves in the battle against discrimination against people living with HIV.
-There are numerous examples of difficulties that people with HIV must endure, social exclusion, loss of friends, family rejection, loss of work and inability to receive medical aid.
-Most of the conceqquences are due to lack of knowlegde, therefore it is important to educate general population about transmitting HIV infection so that they see that HIV cannot be transmitted through normal social contact, HIV cannot be transmitted thus there are no reasons for stigma.
+The area of human rights and discrimination of people living with HIV gains even greater meaning and with our activities, we tend to include ourselves in the battle against discrimination against people living with HIV.
+There are numerous examples of difficulties that people with HIV must endure; social exclusion, loss of friends, family rejection, loss of work and inability to receive medical aid.
+Most of the discrimination is due to lack of knowledge, therefore it is important to educate general population about transmitting HIV infection so that they see that HIV cannot be transmitted through normal social contact and that there is no reason for stigmatization.

 , International Women’s Day, World Cancer Day, International Day Against Homophobia, Transphobia and Biphobia and international candle memorial.
 That way, medical students want to raise awareness of their fellow citizens and include as many young people as possible, in events promoting sexual and reproductive health and human rights.
 World AIDS Day became one of the biggest projects in CroMSIC.